jeremyrode/PicoSteamControl/README.md

 ## Capacitive Touch Sensing via PIO State Machine

-After discovering that the control button on the LS1 one touch is a capacitive membrane switch, I investigated specific ICs that do capacitive touch sensing, but then this is a perfect task for a PIO state machine.
-It is very reliable and has very good dynamic range: Around 250K cycles for the untouched state, and with a strong push increasing this to 6-8M cycles.
-A logging function serves to measure this.
+After discovering that the control button on the LS1 one touch is a capacitive membrane switch, I investigated specific ICs that detect capacitive touch sensing, but this is a perfect task for a PIO state machine.
+This PIO-based detection ended up very reliable and has very good dynamic range: Around 250K cycles for the untouched state, and with a strong push increasing this to 6-8M cycles.
+A logging function serves to quantify the reliability.

 Here is a very unoptimized PIO state machine that charges a capacitive touch sensor via an output pin and a resistor, then cycle counts the time to discharge.
 [I’ve broke this out into its own repository]( https://github.com/jeremyrode/RaspPiPicoTouchSensor "RaspPiPicoTouchSensor Repo"), and I might try to optimize it eventually.